gayverjr/pyemap/docs/tutorial/tutorial.rst

 Interacting with the emap object
 =================================
-The :class:`emap` object manages all of the data at every stage of the analysis, and this data is accessible through its attributes and functions.
+The :class:`~pyemap.emap` object manages all of the data at every stage of the analysis, and this data is accessible through its attributes and functions.

 Dictionaries
 -------------
 Much of the data on residues is stored in various dictionaries, where the key is residue name is it appears in the graph image.
-For example, to directly access the Biopython residue object corresponding to the node W324(A) do:
+For example, to directly access the Biopython :class:`~Bio.PDB.Residue.Residue` object corresponding to the node W324(A) do:

    >>> residue_obj = my_emap.residues["W324(A)"]
    >>> print(type(residue_obj))
    <class 'Bio.PDB.Residue.Residue'>

-The same is true of pathways.
+The same is true of pathways, which are stored as :class:`~pyemap.ShortestPath` objects.
 Any pathway(and by extension its attributes) can be accessed by its pathway ID.
 For example, if you want the selection string for visualization of pathway 1a in the NGL_ viewer, do:

    >>> my_path = my_emap.paths["1a"]